armno/blog/content/post/vercel/index.md

 >}}

 Now my API endpoint is up on Serverless Functions.
-So I have to update the API endpoint URL in my frontend app to point to the new url.
+So I have to update the API endpoint URL in my frontend app to point to the new URL.

 ```diff
 -   const url = `/api`;